youngker/apparmor-wiki/apparmor_kernel_development_guide_notifications.md

 There are different types of notifications

-- multicast policy changes
+- broadcast policy changes
-- multicast complain
+- broadcast complain
 - unicast prompt/reply

 # Specifying When notifications should occur